Thieves steal ‘priceless’ jewel sets from Dresden museum

 “It’s not just the State Art Collections that was robbed, but us Saxons,” Michael Kretschmer, the governor of Saxony, where Dresden is located, tweeted.
 “One can’t understand the history of Saxony without the Green Vault.”

-Investigators are currently looking into whether a fire at an electrical junction box near the museum, which took out the streetlights at the time of the robbery was linked to the crime, said Volker Lange, whose department is leading the probe.
+Investigators are currently looking into whether a fire at an electrical junction box near the museum, which took out the streetlights at the time of the robbery was linked to the crime, said Volker Lange, the police officer leading the probe.

 He said the outage affected lights in front of a window through which the thieves gained entrance, somehow getting through bars and safety glass.